Raphael-Boichot/The-TinyGB-Printer/README.md

 ## Dev notes
 - The Pi Pico zero was not able to power the SD card (in writing mode) and keep track of the interrupts with the serial port at the same time, so the separate 3.3V regulator for the SD shied.
 The 5V step-up converter itself is rather noisy, so extra caps are necessary.
 - The 5 volts line is mandatory for the level shifter so I found easier to power everything from it but it's a design choice.
 It also eases powering the device with a powerbank or an OTG cable from USB.
 In brief it is more versatile.
 - The PNGenc library uses very little memory by default (which is cool) but there is no dynamic memory allocation when dealing with big images.
 I had to increase a lot the size of some buffer to make it work reliably (see [notes](/TinyGB_Printer/Upscalerlib.h#L1) in the upscaler library).
-This is not the first time I see and report bugs in this library but the author is, let's say, busy.
-- Feel free to propose a lithium powered design if you wish.
-Lithium batteries are not recycled and always end as [spicy pillows](https://www.reddit.com/r/spicypillows/).
-I don't want to store that nasty stuff in my house, even less so with video games that have survived over 30 years without a scratch.
+- Feel free to make a lithium battery powered design of your dream.
+Lithium batteries are not recycled and always end as [spicy pillows](https://www.reddit.com/r/spicypillows/) so I don't like them.

 ## Aknowledgements
 - [Rafael Zenaro](https://github.com/zenaro147) for the idea and because I uses chunks of code from the [NeoGB Printer project](https://github.com/zenaro147/NeoGB-Printer).
 This project is basically a demake and a way to get rid of the embarassing ESP32 platform.